flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 If you wish to receive underlying objects attached to objects you are listing, you need to send a request with query parameter `hydrate` set to `1`.
 There is only 1 level of hydration.
 The example below shows example response for products with a category, product image and product gallery.

-**Below we show how you can, while downloading a product, display the name of its category, i.e. product -> category -> name - this is an ideal application for hydration.**
+**Below we show how you can, while fetching a product, display the name of its category, i.e. product -> category -> name - this is an ideal case for hydration.**

 !!!
 Example